 There’s no blueprint for how long it should or will take for a farm to transfer hands, but you can follow the tips below to get started.

-Our experience helping farm owners with succession has shown that the best plans result from team work, taking time, and being frank about plans.
+Having an agreed plan in place means that when the time comes, succession is likely to have fewer surprises.
+Our experience helping customers with succession has shown that the best plans result from taking time, listening, acknowledging all views and being open about plans.

 Having informal family discussions, years before a possible succession, is a good way to prepare.
 As the business evolves and family members’ needs change, it’s good to revisit the subject regularly.

 Talking well in advance of a possible succession also makes it easier to have honest conversations about various key issues.
 Start by thinking about the below:

 What role do family members play in the business?

 Does your business achieve have a strategy or roadmap for success?

 How do we help you build a sustainable profitable business?

 How does your current structure enable you to achieve business success?

 What forms of governance (or control) does the business have at present?